 Illustration: Company with foreign equity

 FAQ International Limited is a company in Nigeria with 35% foreign equity.
 Based on the Finance Act 2019, is FAQ International Limited exempt from minimum tax (companies’ income tax)?

 No. Companies with at least 25% of foreign equity in Nigeria are no longer exempt.

 - Foreign equity is no more a basis for exemption.

 - Businesses with at least 25% foreign equity and indigenous companies have the same exposure to MinTax.

-- MinTax is a flat charge of 0.5% on total turnover less franked investment income, there is a lower rate of 0.25% for two YOA.
+- Though MinTax is a flat charge of 0.5% on total turnover less franked investment income, there is a lower rate of 0.25% for two YOA.
 The lower the turnover, the lesser the amount payable.
 At a rate of 0.5%, a company with an annual turnover of NGN100 million will pay NGN500,000.
 In contrast, a revenue of NGN500 million per annum will attract a charge of NGN2.5million.